01binary/zeroweb/src/articles/kalman-filter.md

 ### linear system model

-If the system is described by a linear system model:
+If the system is described by a linear discrete state-space model:

 ```matlab
 % Get input